Psychotherapy and social action model: Background

 The psychotherapy and social action model was initially proposed by Sue Holland, a psychotherapist with a background in community action.
 Holland developed this framework in 1980 following her experience working with women coping with psychological disorders at a housing estate in West London.
-At this estate, Holland observed the psychological difficulties experienced by women, noticing that their mental health was fundamentally tied to the social and economic obstacles they encountered as females in their society.
-In addition, Holland took issue with the way Depression (mood) was being treated at the shelter, believing that individualized treatment, especially with the use of psychotropic medication, was not successfully addressing the root of the dysfunction for these women.
+At this estate, Holland observed the psychological difficulties experienced by women, noticing that their mental health was fundamentally tied to the social and economic obstacles they encountered as women.
+In addition, Holland took issue with the way Depression (mood) was being treated at the shelter.
+Individualized treatment, especially with the use of psychotropic medication, was not successfully addressing the root of the dysfunction.
 Instead, Holland posited a pathway from individual treatment to sociopolitical action that empowered women to deal with their mental dysfunction both privately and socially.
 As such, the psychotherapy and social action model is rooted in the ideals of both traditional psychotherapy and feminist empowerment.

 Implementation of the model began with a three-year trial run and, according to Holland (1992), achieved its three initial goals, including providing private focused psychotherapy, promoting mental health, and fostering community continuity.
 There was initial evidence supporting the efficacy of the model in treating individual psychological dysfunction.